 There is a surplus of anger, desperation, futility, depression, fury and isolation in our country right now.
 It’s the worst I remember, even during the Vietnam debacle.

 I’ve advocated- rather unpopularly -that peaceful resistance is the most powerful and effective response to the sources of these intense emotions.
 Steeped in affluenza, racism, fascism, nationalism and all the other sick isms, if we’re not furious then we’re not paying attention.
 I don’t need to catalog all the evil things done to whom by whom; we’re deluged with that.
 The fury is justified, OK?
-So when I say to someone that peaceful resistance is more effective than violence (bodily injury and property damage) what they hear is negation of their fury, denial of their despair, their suffering.
+So when I say to someone that peaceful resistance is more effective than violence (bodily injury and property damage) what they hear is negation of their fury, denial of their despair, minimizing of their suffering.

 That isn’t my intention.
 As Erica Chenowith’s research proves, peaceful resistance has been more than twice as effective as violence in creating change.
 She studied all such events, worldwide, since 1906 to reach that conclusion, causing a 180 degree pivot in her former beliefs.
 Please read her material and watch her TED talk: https://www.youtube.com/results?search_query=erica+chenoweth+ted+talk